Mariana Atencio: Publications

 On June 11, 2019, HarperCollins published Atencio’s first book Perfectly You: Embracing the Power of Being Real, in English and Spanish.
 The book is self-help and part autobiography.

 Personal life

-Atencio lives between Miami and New York City.
+In 2020, Atencio became a U.S. citizen.
+As of 2019, Atencio lives in Miami and New York City.

-Atencio has written extensively about her sister Graciela Atencio.
-In 2014, Graciela was involved in a car accident in New York City.
-Mariana and her sister went on the air with the story to promote awareness for children with disabilities.

-Atencio’s father died in February 2018 due to complications from pneumonia after contracting the flu.
+Atencio's father died in February 2018 due to complications from pneumonia after contracting the flu.
 She chronicled his health crisis in the hospital in Caracas and the lack of basic medical supplies in Venezuela as a result of the humanitarian crisis.